Francesco601/Multilevel-Feedback-Queue/README.md

 it will slowly move down the queues, and thus prove itself  to be a long-running more batch-like process.
 In this manner, MLFQ approximates Shortest Job First.

 We can thus have a basic MLFQ algorithm.
 It seems to do a fairly good job, sharing the CPU fairly between long-running jobs, and letting short or I/O-intensive interactive jobs run quickly.
-Unfortunately, this this approach has serious defects.
+Unfortunately, this approach has serious defects.
 First, there is the problem of **starvation**: if there are "too many" interactive jobs in the system, they will combine to consume ***all*** CPU time, and thus long-running jobs will never receieve any CPU time (they starve).
 We would like to make some progress on these jobs even in this scenario.
 Another problem is that a smart user could rewrite their program to **game the scheduler**.
 Gaming the scheduler generally refers to the idea of doing something sneaky to trick the scheduler into giving you more than your fair share of the resource.
 The